Starting August 21st

 Reconciling Works - Lutherans for Full Participation

-University Lutheran Church intends to provide a safe and welcoming environment for all of God's people, regardless of race, situation, family status, sexuality, size, shape and place in the world.
+University Lutheran Church intends to provide a safe and welcoming environment for all of God's people, regardless of race, situation, family status, sexuality, gender, size, shape, gender identity and place in the world.
 ULC is a Reconciling in Christ congregation registered with Lutherans Concerned/North America.
 Thanks be to God for the blessings we have and the differences we share!